Dorakhris/Dorakhris/README.md

 Hello, I'm Dorathy.
 I am a detail-oriented Cybersecurity Analyst dedicated to protecting digital infrastructures.
 My passion lies in the full spectrum of defensive security, from proactively hunting for threats in a Security Operations Center to conducting deep-dive digital forensics and malware analysis.

 My technical skills are now complemented by formal training as an **ISO 27001 Lead Auditor**.
 This allows me to not only respond to threats but also to formally assess and audit security controls against industry-leading frameworks, bridging the gap between technical implementation and business risk management.
-I have hands-on experience with a comprehensive suite of tools, including **Splunk, Nessus, Wireshark, Autopsy, Ansible, and Volatility**.
+I have hands-on experience with a comprehensive suite of tools, including **Splunk, Nessus, Wireshark, Autopsy, Ansible, FTK Imager and Volatility**.

 This portfolio is a collection of my projects, each one a practical demonstration of my ability to solve real-world security challenges.